 - How to get to Oxford

 - Christchurch College Oxford

 - Great Oxford pubs

 An easy journey from London trains can be caught at most major stations in the Capitol and buses are frequent.
 A National Express bus trip starts from £8.20 and a train return can be as low as £16.90.

 The major attraction in Oxford is, of course, the University of Oxford, the oldest university in England and one of the most charming.
-Oxford is filled with gorgeous architecture, ancient and not so ancient history.
+Oxford is filled with gorgeous architecture and ancient and not-so-ancient history.
 Famous bookshops, great pubs, brilliant museums a lovely lazy river and so many film sites it’s a fangirl favourite.

 - Take the Hop On Hop Off Bus

 - The University Church of St. Mary the Virgin